 The school is divided into three sections: the Early Years is for children from Nursery to Reception, the Junior School is for children from Year 1 to Year 3 and the Upper School is for children from Year 4 to Year 8.

-Closing date for completed applications;5pm on Wednesday 19th September 2018 with interviews taking place the following week.
+Closing date for completed applications; midnight on Sunday 24th March with interviews taking place on Friday 29th March 2019